 Fung Yiu King Hospital (FYKH) is one of the geriatric convalescent and rehabilitation hospitals under the auspices of Tung Wah Group of Hospitals.
 It has been accepting older patients from the Department of Medicine, Queen Mary Hospitals for many years.

 At present there are 86 beds for medical/geriatric convalescence, 24 beds for geriatric inpatient rehabilitation and 61 infirmary beds for long-stay care.
 There is also a 26-place Geriatric Day Hospital for comprehensive geriatric care and rehabilitation.
-The Hong Kong West Community Geriatric Assessment Team (HKW CGAT) is based at FYKH to provide specialist outpatient geriatric care for residential care homes (RCHE) elderly in the Central, Western and Southern Districts of Hong Kong.
+The Hong Kong West Community Geriatric Assessment Team (HKW CGAT) is based at FYKH to provide specialist outpatient geriatric care for Residential Care Home for the Elderly (RCHE) elderly in the Central, Western and Southern Districts of Hong Kong.
 It also provides end-of-life care to older residents in RCHEs who have terminal conditions.

 A team of 12 Specialists in Geriatric Medicine in the Hong Kong West Cluster (QMH/FYKH/TWH/GH) serves by rotation in FYKH.
 Two Consultants, 3 Associate Consultants and 7 Residents provide clinical care to the patients in FYKH and CGAT.
 The Residents rotate through the Basic Physician Training and Higher Physician Training in Geriatric Medicine in the networked hospitals to receive training under the overall supervision of the Cluster COS (Medicine) of HK West.
 Bedside teaching for medical and dental students is also conducted in FYKH.